 The preplanned workflow allows you to create a map area and publish its mobile map package, in advance, so that it can be downloaded by field workers when they need it.
-To do this create a map area within a web map and generate the mobile map package for the map area.
-You can create up to 16 map areas (and their mobile map packages) per web map.
+To do this, create a map area within a web map and generate the mobile map package for the map area.

-You can do this manually using the ArcGIS Online or ArcGIS Enterprise user interface.
-Or you can automate these steps using either Python scripts or the ArcGIS REST API, as follows:
+You can create map areas manually using the ArcGIS Online or ArcGIS Enterprise user interface, or programmatically, using Python scripts or the ArcGIS REST API, as follows:

 ArcGIS Online or ArcGIS Enterprise

 Manually create, edit, and manage map areas as follows:

 Use the ArcGIS API for Python to write python scripts to create map areas and generate their associated data packages.
-This is detailed in the managing map areas Python topic along with other useful map area management functions such as:
+This is detailed in the managing map areas Python topic along with other useful map area management functions such as the following:

 - Update a map area and any of its packages that have been deleted or contain newer data.